 You can read more into their core tenets here.

-- Extensive documentation: PRINCE2 depends on documentation much more than other typical traditional methodologies which is helpful for gathering and learning from past experiences to reduce risks.
+- Extensive documentation: PRINCE2 depends on documentation more than other traditional methodologies.
+This is helpful for gathering and learning from past experiences to reduce risks.

-- Clarity: With all the clearly defined roles, stages and processes paired with its extensive documentation means that information follows through a clear chain of command with less chances of being lost under a deluge of activities.
+- Clarity: PRINCE2’s clearly defined roles, stages, and processes along with its extensive documentation means that information follows through a clear chain of command.
+This minimises the chance of teams losing information under a deluge of activities.

 - Excessive documentation: For projects that don’t require the stringent amounts of documentation, PRINCE2 approaches can simply become laborious by adding potentially unnecessary steps to the project process.